PedroFialhoo/PedroFialhoo/README.md

 ### 🧑‍💻 About Me

 - 🎓 Studying Systems Analysis and Development
-- 💡 Passionate about technology and software development
 - 🚀 Looking for internship or junior opportunities
-- 🎯 Currently focused on Java, C# and Web Development
+- 🎯 Currently focused on Java, Python and Web Development

 ---